basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 * **Putting it all together**

 Now you are ready to submit your Job to YARN.
-Here what our final application will look like:
+Here is what our final application will look like:

 ```